GuangzheWen/web-softwaretools-plain/report/Process.md

 5. yes.
 There are probably two reasons for this.
 The first is that the time it takes to find the right pet food at the right price and with the right quality is disgusting.
 There are a lot of similar products on the market and it can be confusing.
 The second reason comes from my own experience.
 I had a cat who was a very picky eater and when I adopted her from her previous owner, she stopped eating after getting a new cat food.
 So it may be necessary to maintain your pet's original diet, so it is best for the shop to share with the customer his choice of pet food.

 6. Suggested features.
-I would like to be able to categorise the species so that I can focus more on the type of pet I like.
+I would like to be able to categorize the species so that I can focus more on the type of pet I like.

 ###### Interviewee 2

 1. I am a big fan of pets with about 10 years’ experience, and I always have been asked from friends and families to help in looking for pets online.
 The Image feature is definitely my number one method that I rely on finding a pet as it is pretty similar to a dating app in swiping several profile photos until you find the right match for you.
-Regarding the useful categories, Filters such as( location, price range, breed, type, colour, best seller) make my life easier and save my time while I am looking for a pet online.
+Regarding the useful categories, Filters such as( location, price range, breed, type, color, best seller) make my life easier and save my time while I am looking for a pet online.

 2. Absolutely yes.
 As online market is huge which led to a lot of scams and frauds, reviews are surely a trustworthy method to minimize that danger.
 I always check reviews about the agencies in other websites or customers who post for the first time before I pay one penny.

 3. Optional.
-Because, Data Protection is a big deal nowadays and everybody needs to be catious when it comes to expose his details to the online world but I don’t mind to put nick name and address for buying process.
+Because, Data Protection is a big deal nowadays and everybody needs to be cautious when it comes to expose his details to the online world but I don’t mind to put nick name and address for buying process.

 4. I think providing a trustworthy paying methods such as “PayPal” makes feel a bit safe to add my details.
 Clearly, positive reviews and popularity are pretty important for that matter as well.